Get a demo of Culture Amp

 How does United Kingdom (500-1000) compare?

-On the lower side, people in United Kingdom (500-1000) had much lower favorable scores than average in Decision Making, Action, and Overall Industries (Global) Wellbeing.
+On the lower side, people in United Kingdom (500-1000) had much lower favorable scores than average in Equity, Overall Industries (Global) Wellbeing, and Decision Making.

 People working in United Kingdom (500-1000) are less engaged than Oceania, Eastern Europe, APAC, and North America.

-The highest scoring question for United Kingdom (500-1000) had 88% of people agreeing that they understand how their work contributes to %[Company]%'s mission (-2% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for United Kingdom (500-1000) had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Management.

-People in United Kingdom (500-1000) were generally least favourable about Decision Making, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 28% of people disagreeing (+5% above average).
+People in United Kingdom (500-1000) were generally least favourable about Equity, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 28% of people disagreeing (+8% above average).

 Which questions matter the most?